UmangThakur15/Search-Engine-Web-Crawler/README.md

 - **`results.xlsx`**: A spreadsheet containing detailed results and comparisons across different models and experiments.

 ### 6. Additional Scripts and Utilities
-- **`main.py`**: Likely the main entry point for running the project, coordinating the crawling, indexing, and retrieval processes.
+- **`main.py`**: The main entry point for running the project, coordinating the crawling, indexing, and retrieval processes.
 - **`stemming_ind.py`**: Handles stemming of words in the documents, possibly using a predefined list of stemming rules (`stem-classes.lst`).
 - **`stoplist.txt`**: A list of stop words to be removed during the parsing process.
 - **`term_vectors.json`**: A JSON file that might store term vectors for documents, aiding in retrieval and ranking.